Santiago2607/Final_Project_Columbia/README.md

 source https://www.experian.com/blogs/ask-experian/how-is-your-credit-score-determined/

 In conclusion: Machine Learning could be used as an efficeint tool in the classification of credit applicants.
-Risk factors are however a mixed bag of identifiers as presented above to be able to make credit decision.
+Risk factors are however mixed in order to be able to make credit decision.

 ## Google Slides Link: